Victoria has mapped bushfire prone areas. There are many precautions you can take to help protect your home and maximise your safety.

 The BAL takes into consideration a number of factors, including the Fire Danger Index, the slope of the land, types of surrounding vegetation and its proximity to any building.

-Victoria has now developed on-line Bushfire Prone Area (BPA) maps.
+Victoria has now developed maps of Bushfire Prone Areas (BPAs).
 The bushfire prone areas have been determined using the most recent available scientific information and data.

 If your proposed residential building is within a BPA, then a BAL assessment is required.
 If that BAL is determined as low, the construction requirements must still meet a minimum of BAL 12.5 as detailed in AS 3959: 2009.